ghankerson/origins-conscioussness/intro.md

 	I. The Uroborous

-	  In the beginning - the creation stage - the masculine and feminine are united and the ego sees itself as indistinct from the unified masculine and feminine.
-He calls this stage the uroboros.
-In the ego does not distinguish between itself and the wotld and the gods.
+	  In the beginning - the creation stage - the masculine and feminine are united in perpeptual embrace while the ego is contained in this embrace.
+The ego sees itself as indistinct from the unified masculine and feminine and lives in parcticpacion mystique.
+	  Neumann calls this stage the uroboros.
 The uroboros is the snake eating its tale representing creation, destruction and rebirth.

 	II.
 The Great Mother

 	  The ego shifts slightly and the uroboros reappears as the Great Mother who is both nuturer and destroyer.
-Tied to the seasons and agricultural cycle the masculine appears as the son of the mother who is nutured, raised, sacrificed and reborn each year (a corn king for example).
+Tied to the seasons and agricultural cycle the masculine and/or the ego appear as the son of the mother who is nutured, raised, sacrificed and reborn each year (a corn king for example).

 	III.
 The Seperation of of World Parents: The Principle of Opposites

 	  Here the ego finally starts to find solid ground by separating world parents but at the same time feels a great loss and guild over the being seperated (think of the fall).
-The uroboros is finally broken.
+The uroboros is finally starting to break.

 B. The Hero Myth
 	I. The Birth of the Hero